mohitsinha/aspirethemes.github.io/_docs/aspire-ghost.md

 To generate a new Instagram feed for your account, please visit [Instansive](http://instansive.com/).

 Customize the widget based on a username or hashtag, then you will get a code for the widget, open `partials/sidebar/widget-instagram.hbs` file and paste the code.
-That's it.

 ---